 - FaceScrub – A Dataset With Over 100,000 Face Images of 530 People

 The FaceScrub dataset comprises a total of 107,818 face images of 530 celebrities, with about 200 images per person.
-As such, it is one of the largest public face databases.
+As such, it is one of the largest public face detection datasets.

 Many other face databases are available nowadays.
 The current trend is to recognize faces from different views, under varying illumination, or along time differences (aging).
 Here are some especially useful for testing face detection performance: